vagison/job-finder/README.md

 # Usage
-Once the Telegram Bot is created and the application is running, you can access it through the Telegram application.
+Once the Telegram bot is created and the application is running, you can access it through the Telegram application.
-Simply type /start in the chat with your Telegram Bot and you will receive further instructions on how to register queries, retrieve them or obtain jobs for saved queries.
+Simply type /start in the chat with your Telegram bot and you will receive further instructions on how to register queries, retrieve them or obtain jobs for saved queries.
 After registering a query, you will receive job batches for each of them every 5 minutes.
 You can also modify the code to adjust the frequency of CRON jobs as needed.